little-pan/mycat-sync/README.md

 Mycat sync uses this mode.

 4) Asynchronous non-blocking mode: frontend processor thread + NIO -> one or more business threads + NIO in backend <br/>
-Require a few threads in system, less overhead and need to consider multi-thread issue.
+Require more threads in system, less overhead and need to consider multi-thread issue.
 It's complicated, inefficient and error-prone.
 Mycat server uses this mode.

 Mycat sync uses the third execution mode, can keep a few threads and massive connection, so that it not only saves memory